staD020/png2prg/readme.md

 There can also be cases where manual -bpc colors can influence char-count or packed size.

+You may want to add the -brute-force flag so most color options will be tried.
+The best packed result wins, not necessarily the version with the least amount of chars.

     ./png2prg -m mixedcharset testdata/mixedcharset/hein_neo.png
     ./png2prg -m mixedcharset testdata/mixedcharset/huntress.gif
     ./png2prg -m mixedcharset -bpc 3 testdata/mixedcharset/shine.png